chaudharysumit001/Cohort/Week-1/README.md

 2. WAP to print the biggest number in an arrays.
 3. WAP that prints all the male people's first name given a complex object.
 4. WAP that reverses all the elements of an array.

+1. Write a function that finds the sum of two numbers
+2. Write another function that displays this result in a pretty format.
+3. Write another function that takes this sum and prints it in passive tense.